Supersheep7/belief-repr1/README.md

 # Finding Epistemic Success in LLMs

 Welcome!
-This project explores **epistemic success** measures in LLMs through a mix of interpretability studies and it is meant to go hand in hand with my MSc Thesis Project so titled.
+This project explores **epistemic success** measures in LLMs through a mix of interpretability studies and it is meant to go hand in hand with my MSc Thesis Project so titled, presented at DIKU, Copenhagen University under the supervision of Anders Søgaard.
 No local installation is required—just follow the Colab links below to get started.

 ## Note on Usage